Yandy Díaz Player Props: Rays vs. Tigers

 Yandy Díaz At The Plate

-- Among the qualifying batters in MLB, his batting average ranks fourth, his on-base percentage ranks sixth, and he is 19th in the league in slugging.
+- Among the qualified hitters in MLB, he ranks fourth in batting average, sixth in on-base percentage, and 21st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.